Denniresanchez/Denniresanchez.github.io/about/index.md

 Soon I will be getting my **AWS Cloud Pactitioner Certification** in 2019.
 Next to this I want to become an **AWS Solutions Architect**

-I consider myself and accomplished Engineer, **passionate learner**, well-versed in achieving and exceeding goals through **management and strategy development.**
+I consider myself an accomplished Engineer, **passionate learner**, well-versed in achieving and exceeding goals through **management and strategy development.**

 I'm looking for new opportunities to grow as a professional.